sungsik-kong/PhyNEST.jl/README.md

 Julia package [PhyNE.jl](https://github.com/sungsik-kong/PhyNE.jl) can:

-- Read multilocus sequence alignment (in a relaxed phylip format) and extract site pattern frequencies for all possible permutations of four individuals (i.e., quartet).
+- Read multi-locus sequence alignment (in a relaxed phylip format) and parse site pattern frequencies for all possible permutations of four individuals (i.e., quartet).
-- Estimate species networks directly from multilocus sequence alignment using hill-climbing or simulated annealing heuristic algorithms.
+- Estimate species networks directly from the parsed site pattern frequencies extracted using hill-climbing or simulated annealing heuristic algorithms.

 ## Quick Tutorial
 Please see [here](https://sungsik-kong.github.io/PhyNE.jl/) for more information.